 You set the bar high when you claim to serve the finest cuisine at sea, but this is the assertion made by Oceania Cruises.
 Thanks to the services of Michelin starred Master Chef Jacques Pepin in the position of Executive Culinary Director, the luxury operator has created something of a reputation as the foodie’s cruise line.

-Cruises on Oceania’s Marina and Riviera ships offer the best foodie experience, with Jacques Pepin’s French bistro ‘Jacques’ dishing up his classic style, plus revered Asian cuisine available at Red Ginger.
+Cruises on Oceania’s ships offer the best of foodie experiences, with Jacques Pepin’s French bistro ‘Jacques’ dishing up his classic style, plus revered Asian cuisine available at Red Ginger.
 La Reserve by Wine Spectator is great for wine lovers too, with just 24 guests gathering for an evening of vintage wine and gourmet food pairings.
 Culinary Discovery Tours are another favourite, with a master chef taking guests on a culinary tour of their destination, before dishing up a hearty meal with ingredients gathered along the way.

 Do you consider yourself a foodie cruiser?
 We would love to hear you recommendations!